encode-reality/sharc_theory/docs/levinfiles/README.md

 ---

 Let me know if you want further details or specific parts of this formalism elaborated!
+CHECK